 A new injection of enthusiasm was introduced to the Sedgefield Mosaic Art Project on Friday afternoon, 31 March 2022 when local luminaries and invited guests attended Masithandane’s new collaborative Mosaic launch celebration hosted by Russell Kuhn of the Mosaic Table Restaurant where it is part of the popular Saturday Mosaic Village and Outdoor Market.

-There are currently 66 mosaics on a newly created Mosaic map of Sedgefield.
-More are on the way.
+There are currently over 70 mosaics to be seen around Sedgefield and the mosaic theme is far from over.
+There will be others added by Masithandane and private individuals in the years to come.
 Members of the Strandloper Project have been collecting sinkers, fishing net and other discarded fishermen’s objects from the sea with the intention to incorporate these into a Starfish helping people to realise that one small action can have a huge impact on the sea.

-An added dimension is to encourage those going onto the beach to collect small and micro plastics in containers supplied.
+Next to the Seahorse is a mosaic bin to encourage those going onto the beach to collect any plastic and other rubbish they can carry back to place in container supplied.
 The artwork will thus carry powerful messages – increasing awareness to recycle, to protect our marine life and will help to keep the beach free of harmful debris.

 There are further options available for the Sedgefield Mosaic Artwork Project if shops come on board by putting mosaics on their walls facing the N2 or mosaiced flower-pots - to showcase more of Sedgefield's outdoor activities and natural beauty with scenes such as paragliding from cloud 9, Stand-up paddling on the lagoon, windsurfing along Myoli Beach, birding among the reeds, walkers hiking to Gericke's, fishermen fishing on exposed sandbanks at low tide, people canoeing on the lagoon etc. Bomber Webb, local owner and editor of the Edge has long had the counter at the entrance to his premises, mosaicked with the name of his newspaper.